Vertical Video Production Is Taking Over!

 Either by recommendation of the health authorities, or people’s own choice, society is spending more time in isolation, which means more time on social media… Which means more time on our smartphone watching videos in vertical mode.

-The major social sites are constantly tracking how video production is being consumed, and they have seen that vertical videos are super popular across most platforms.
+The major social media sites are constantly tracking how video production is being consumed, and they have seen that vertical videos are super popular across most platforms.

 Here’s a surprising statistic: